 • After 2 days, your salsa is ready to enjoy.
 At this point, you can immeadiately open the jar and eat the salsa or store the salsa in the fridge (it will keep for a couple of months).
 Either way, open the jar and remove the weight.
 If you choose to store the salsa in the fridge, the fermentation process slows down, but the flavor will continue to develop so keep this in mind.

-• Use this salsa just like any fresh salsa: topped on quesadillas or enchiladas, in tacos, with chips (Jacksons Honest's or Siete are our favorite brands), etc.
+• Use this salsa just like any fresh salsa: topped on quesadillas, taquitos, or enchiladas, in tacos, with tortilla chips, etc.

 Notes